dotnet/docs-maui/docs/data-cloud/local-web-services.md

 ### Specify the local machine address

 In the code that defines the URL of your local web service in your .NET MAUI app, ensure that the web service URL specifies the HTTPS scheme, and the correct hostname.
-The `DeviceInfo` class can be used to detect the platform the app is running on.
+The <xref:Microsoft.Maui.Devices.DeviceInfo> class can be used to detect the platform the app is running on.
 The correct hostname can then be set as follows:

 ```csharp
 public static string BaseAddress =